 - The Annual meeting shall be held in January.
 The President shall ask a citizen of the community to preside.

 - Special meetings may be called by the President or any three Trustees.

-- A majority of the Board shall constitute a quorum.
+- A majority of the voting members of the Board shall constitute a quorum.

 - The order of business shall include, but not be limited to:

 - Treasurer’s report

 - Library Director’s report

 - Committee reports, if any